xebia-functional/nine-cards-backend/endpoints.md

 * A **client** refers to both the Android user account and the Android Id of a device running the [Nine Cards launcher](https://github.com/47deg/nine-cards-v2)
 * A **device token** identifies a notification mailbox, unique for each client (user account and device).
-  The backend uses the `deviceToken` to notify a client of any updates in a public collection the client is has subscribed to.
+  The backend uses the device token to notify a client of any updates in a public collection the client is has subscribed to.
 This is done through [Firebase notification API](https://firebase.google.com/).
   Note that a _client_ may have no _device token_ associated to it.
 * A **package name** (or _package_ for short) is a unique identifier for each Android app.